constfun/enyo.Signal/README.markdown

         this.$.say_hello.send("World");
     }

-When you send a signal, all components listening for that signal, regardless of where they are in the component hierarchy will fire their respective onReceive events.
+When you send a signal, all components listening for that signal, regardless of where they are in the component hierarchy, will fire their respective onReceive events.